nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 Let's start with a fresh Jupyter notebook.
 Select an environment from the `Select kernel` dropdown menu (located on the top right of your notebook).
-On a default Nebari deployment, you can select the `filesystem/dask` environment.
+On a default Nebari deployment, you can select the `nebari-git-nebari-git-dask` environment.

 :::warning
 Be sure to select an environment which includes `Dask`, and note that the versions of `dask`, `distributed`, and `dask-gateway` must be the same.